CSE-110-Group-29/Electric-Pomato/specs/roadmap.md

   - .app-title now has proper headers
   - window.onload() cases are now handled
   - Added default loader to app.html
+  - User can now return to index.html from app.html
+  - Fixed TaskList visual issue when resizing screen
+  - Application now gives notifications
+  - Username prompt now only appears once
+  - Overflow issue of TaskList has been dealt with

 ## Week 11